ShipEngine/connect-website/cargo-inc/carrier/README.md

 This is a sample [**ShipEngine Integration Platform**](https://www.shipengine.com/docs/integration-platform/) app that demonstrate how to integrate a carrier into ShipEngine.
 In this case the carrier is a fictional company called "Cargo Incorporated".

-Cargo International ships worldwide.
+Cargo Incorporated ships worldwide.
 Because of its global reach, the app includes [**localization**](./cargo-inc.yaml) support for English, Spanish, and Chinese.

 This app defines the [delivery services](./delivery-services), [delivery confirmations](./delivery-confirmations), and [packaging](./packaging) that Cargo Incorporated supports.
 It also implements functionality, such as [creating labels](./src/create-label.js) and [calculating shipping costs](./src/get-rates.js).